|Focus and Scope|

 Authors should ensure that they have written and submitted only entirely original works, and if they have used the work and/or words of others, that this has been appropriately cited or quoted.
 Publications that have been influential in determining the nature of the work reported in the manuscript should also be cited.
 Plagiarism takes many forms, from "passing off" another's paper as the author's own, to copying or paraphrasing substantial parts of another's paper (without attribution), to claiming results from research conducted by others.
 Plagiarism in all its forms constitutes unethical publishing behavior and is unacceptable.

-Mazahib Jurnal Pemikiran Hukum Islam (Mazahib Journal of Islamic Legal thought) takes academic integrity very seriously, and the editors reserve the right to withdraw acceptance from a paper found to violate any of the standards set out above.
+Mitsaq Jurnal Hukum Keluarga Islam (Mitsaq Journal of Islamic Family Law) takes academic integrity very seriously, and the editors reserve the right to withdraw acceptance from a paper found to violate any of the standards set out above.

-Mazahib Jurnal Pemikiran Hukum Islam uses Turnitin to check similarity before deciding whether an article passes the desk evaluation or not.
+Mitsaq Jurnal Hukum Keluarga Islam (Mitsaq Journal of Islamic Family Law) uses Turnitin to check similarity before deciding whether an article passes the desk evaluation or not.